Kitchen Taps Buying Guide

 The most common types of kitchen tap are:

-- Monobloc taps: feature a single lever handle and one spout.
+- Single lever taps: feature a single lever handle that controls your hot and cold water with a single spout.

 - Hot water taps: an additional tap that can be installed to provide hot or boiling water.